Who we are

 Message from

-Vice President (ACT)
+Vice President (NT)

-As Vice President of NRNA ACT, I am honored to serve you and work towards the betterment of our community.
+As Vice President of NRNA NT, I am honored to serve you and work towards the betterment of our community.
 Our focus is on unity, cultural preservation, education, and community service.
 We aim to celebrate our cultural heritage, support Nepali students, and make a positive impact through philanthropy.
 Your involvement and ideas are crucial.
 Let's build a brighter future together.

 Warm regards,

-Vice President (ACT)
+Vice President (NT)

 ...